ibm-cloud-docs/discovery-data/configuring-fields.md

 Before you begin, get a feel for the structure of the document you plan to annotate.
 Are there subtitled sections that you want Discovery to return per answer?
 If so, identify all subtitles.
 Later you can split the document into discrete subdocuments, each starting with a subtitle.
 For more information, see [When to use Smart Document Understanding](#sdu-when).

-To annotate documents, complete the following steps:
+To create a user-trained model, complete the following steps:

 1. Review the document preview.